Rugal/rugal.github.com/_posts/2014-07-06-my-archetype-in-maven.md

 3. Hibernate
 4. BoneCP

-My archetype aimed to provide `Restful` web service, but it could also provide regular view configuration.
+My archetype aimed to provide `Restful` web service, but it could also provide regular view resolvation.